erlef/website/priv/working_groups/marketing.md

 EEF Marketing Working Group
 ---

-## Mission Statement
-To expand awareness of Erlang Ecosystem and participation in its community.
-To promote the Erlang Ecosystem Foundation and its activities, and to increase engagement in the foundation.

 ## Main Objectives
 - Support learning and social opportunities within the Erlang Ecosystem community
 - Gain a wider audience for Erlang Ecosystem-related technologies